Frequently Asked Questions

 Where can I ask questions, comments and complaints?

-Until the site opens, please contact the municipality with any questions or comments.
-You can do so by calling our phone number 0543 49 33 33 or at opvang@aalten.nl.
-Once the location is up and running, it can be reached 24/7 via a phone number and email address.
-COA shares this information before the location opens.
+Until the location opens, you can contact the municipality with any questions or comments.
+You can do so by calling 0543 49 33 33 or sending an email to opvang@aalten.nl.
+Once the location is in use, it will be accessible 24/7 via a telephone number and email address.
+COA will share this information before the location opens.

 Where can I report a demonstration or protest?